 Radio producer and presenter Nicki Bannerman joins you for a pleasant walk past the iconic London Eye on the River Thames, all the way to Buckingham Palace.
 Amble towards Big Ben and the stunning Houses of Parliament or relive royal weddings and state funerals at Westminster Abbey.
 Gaze at Number 10 Downing Street to observe the Prime Minister's short commute to work or watch the changing of the guards at Horseguards Parade.
-Admire Trafalgar square, then head to Buckingham Palace to see if the Queen is in residence as you enjoy the sights and sounds of the magical City of London.
+After discovering the history of Trafalgar square, you'll head to Buckingham Palace to see if the Queen is in residence as you enjoy the sights and sounds of the magical City of London.

 London Eye, Big Ben, Houses of Parliament, Westminster Abbey, 10 Downing Street, Horseguards Parade, Admiralty Arch and Buckingham Palace

 London Embankment Tube Station (District and Circle line tube or within walking distance of Charing Cross and Waterloo Main line stations)

 Places to stop along the way: